explodecomputer/WholeGenomesPractical/README.md

 ## Exercises

-0. First we need to setup the scripts to run on our server.
-First clone the repository:
+0. First we need to setup the scripts and programmes to run on our server.
+We will need Plink2, GCTA and git:

+        module add tools/git-1.8.4.2
+        module add apps/plink-1.90b3v
+        module add apps/gcta-1.24.3

+    Check that you can run the programs, e.g. try typing `git`, `plink` and `gcta` and make sure that they can run.

+1. Now we download the scripts by using git to clone the repository:

         git clone git@github.com:explodecomputer/WholeGenomesPractical.git

 	This will take a few moments to download.
-Next, setup the `config` file to point the scripts to their location on the server and the location of the `geno_qc` files, e.g. using the `nano` programme to edit the file:

-		nano WholeGenomesPractical/config

-	Finally, put the `plink1.90` and `gcta64` binaries in the `~/bin` folder in your home directory:

-		mkdir -p ~/bin
-		cp WholeGenomesPractical/bin/* ~/bin

-	You should now be able to execute these two programmes by simply running:

-		gcta64
-		plink1.90

-1. Scrutinise the data.
-Checking for:
-	- Clean genotype data
-	- Normally distributed phenotypes with no outliers
-	- Presence of covariates including principal components
+Once it's finished you can see that there is a new directory called `WholeGenomesPractical` by typing `ls -l`

-2. Construct the genetic relationship matrix using the QC'd SNPs:
+2. We will now construct the genetic relationship matrix using the QC'd genotype data.
+Choose a chromosome to analyse, and then using a text editor such as `nano` modify the following file to analyse the chromosome that you are interested in:

         cd WholeGenomesPractical/scripts
-        ./construct_grm.sh
+        nano construct_grm_chr.sh

+    Change the line `CHR=""` to have your chromosome number e.g. `CHR="5"` for chromosome 5.
+Save and exit (`ctrl+x`, and then type `y` to save).
+Now execute the script:

+        ./construct_grm_chr.sh

+    - What is the algorithm doing?

 3. We have now calculated a genetic relationship value for every pair of individuals.
 If the sample comprises only 'unrelated' individuals then each pair of individuals should have a genetic relationship less than 0.05 (and a relationship with themselves of approximately 1).
 Use the `analyse_grm.R` script to read in the GRM files into R and plot the distribution of relationships:

 		R --no-save < analyse_grm.R

-	Why is it important to make sure that related individuals are not included in this analysis?
+	- Why is it important to make sure that related individuals are not included in this analysis?
+    - How might these graphs look different if you used the entire genome instead of just one chromosome to calculate relationships?

 4. Calculate SNP heritabilities with and without covariates.
-What are the SNP heritabilities for each of the traits and how do the estimates differ when covariates are not included?
-Use the commands in `estimate_heritability.sh` to do this.
+What are the SNP heritabilities for each chromosome for BMI?
+Use the commands in `estimate_heritability.sh` to do this and plot them on the board.

-5. Recalculate the SNP heritability for hypertension but this time on the liability scale.
+    - How does SNP heritability relate to chromosome size?
+Why?
+    - What is the danger of calculating SNP heritability **without fitting covariates**?
+    - What would happen if you calculated SNP heritability in a case control study, **where the cases and controls were genotyped in separate batches**?

-6. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects are for a pair of traits.
+5. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects are for a pair of traits.
 This is also known as the genetic correlation.
 Perform bivariate GREML analysis to calculate genetic correlations between each pair of traits.
 Use the commands in `estimate_bivariate.sh` to do this.

-7. Under the infinitesimal model we assume that every SNP has an effect and each effect is small.
-One way we can test this would be to see if larger chromosomes explain more of the variance than smaller chromosomes.
-We can do this in GCTA by partitioning the genome into 22 chromosomes, and estimating the variance explained by all the SNPs on each chromosome.
-To do this first make a GRM for each of the 22 chromosomes:

-		./construct_grm_chr.sh

-	This script creates the 22 GRMs, plus a text file called `geno_qc_chr.mgrm` which lists the locations of each of the GRMs.
-Now we can estimate the variance attributed to each chromosome:

-		./estimate_partition.sh

-	Visualise the results by using the `plot_partition.R` script.

-8. Construct two GRMs, one using chromosomes 1-8 and another using 9-22.
-Estimate the heritability of each GRM separately and both combined.
-Do this with and without covariates included.
-Is the sum of heritabilities for each chromosome the same as that for the entire genome?
-Use the commands in `estimate_confounding.sh` to do this.